-To interfaces the power converter to the external grid, and the converter can be modeled as
+To interfaces the power converter to the external grid the converter can be modeled as

-- Detailed (DM), in which a detailed circuitry of the power converter is implemented in EMTP including power semiconductors (e.g., IGBT switches), DC bus, measuring filters etc. [3] [4]. - Average-Value (AVM), in which power semiconductor switches are replaced by average value model of the inverter replicating the average response of switching devices, converters and controls [3] [4], or - a simple controlled voltage source, in which the direct-current (DC) bus is neglected.
-The converter/generator controller is developed based on the REGC_C model [1] in EMTP, or - a simple controlled current source, in which the DC bus is neglected.
-The converter/generator controller is model based on the REGC A model [2] in EMTP.
+- Detailed (DM), in which a detailed circuitry of the power converter is implemented in EMTP including power semiconductors (e.g., IGBT switches), DC bus, measuring filters etc. [3] [4], - Average-Value (AVM), in which power semiconductor switches are replaced by average value model of the inverter replicating the average response of switching devices, converters and controls [3] [4], or - a voltage source, in which the direct-current (DC) bus is neglected.
+The converter/generator controller is developed based on the REGC_C model [1] in EMTP, or - a current source, in which the DC bus is neglected.
+The converter/generator controller is model based on the REGC_A model [2] in EMTP.

 For DM or AVM, the inverter model is a three-phase grid-connected voltage source converter (VSC).
 The voltage references for the inverter/converter are calculated by the inner current loops using dq-frame decoupling feed-forward technique [3], [4].
-The DC link of the converter can be connected to either photovoltaic module, battery energy storage or a constant DC voltage source.
+The DC link of the converter is connected to a constant DC voltage source.
+The constant DC voltage source can be replaced with a photovoltaic (PV) module or a battery energy storage system (BESS).
 Therefore, the dynamic of the voltage on the DC bus during the AC grid faults or device failures/malfunctions can be observed and analysed.

-For REGC_C and REGC_A based models, the converter hardware is modeled with simple voltage and current sources.
+For REGC_C and REGC_A based models, the converter hardware is modeled with voltage and current sources respectively.
 These are mainly developed in EMTP to import the advanced models, to run different control algorithms, and to compare the EMT results from/with ones used in the positive-sequence power system software platforms such as General Electric GE-PSLF, Siemens PTI PSSE, PowerWorld simulator, and PowerTech Labs TSAT.
 Besides, both balance and unbalance conditions can be simulated in EMTP which is not commonly used in these platforms.

-The average value models (AVM, REGC_C and REGC_A) has the advantage of using much higher the simulation integration time step compared to the detailed model (DM), therefore significantly reducing the simulation time.
+AVM, REGC_C and REGC_A models have the advantage of using much higher the simulation integration time step compared to the detailed model (DM), therefore significantly reducing the simulation time.
 A time-step of 10μs or smaller for the DM, a time-step of 20μs or smaller for the AVM, and a time-step of 100μs or smaller for the REGC_C and REGC_A models can be used in the EMTP simulations.

 REEC controller represents the outer control loops of the inverter.
 It receives the active and reactive power reference from the REPC module, with feedback of terminal voltage and generator power output, calculates reference active and reactive currents, and sends real and reactive current commands to the inner current loops or the REGC controllers.
 In EMTP, REEC_D model is implemented [2].
-This is the most recent inverter control model developed by WECC, which contains main new features, such as extended voltage-dependent current limit tables (VDLp, VLDq curves), local current compensation, local reactive -droop compensation, reactive-current injection algorithm, model inverter blocking logic etc. REEC_A or REEC_B (older versions) can be converted to REEC_D with modifying some parameters [5].
+This is the most recent inverter control model developed by WECC, which contains new features, such as extended voltage-dependent current limit tables (VDLp, VLDq curves), local current compensation, local reactive-droop compensation, reactive-current injection algorithm, model inverter blocking logic etc. REEC_A or REEC_B models (older versions) can be converted to REEC_D with modifying some parameters [5].
 It can be used to model wind, PV and BESS.